 - While in dry seasons, they are found gathering around the remaining evergreen bushes and trees.

-- To make sure security and to easily detect the predators, mothers usually tend to feed in open regions.
+- To make sure security and to easily detect predators, mothers usually tend to feed in open regions.

 - A giraffe is ruminant so it chews food, swallows, and then again chew the cud.